pingcap/docs/system-variables.md

 - Type: Integer
 - Default value: `1000`
 - Range: `[1, 32767]`
-- For LDAP SASL authentication, the maximum size of the pool of connections to the LDAP server.
+- For LDAP SASL authentication, this variable specifies the maximum size of the pool of connections to the LDAP server.

 ### authentication_ldap_sasl_server_host <span class="version-mark">New in v7.1.0</span>